Skip to main content

 Also for: Xbox 360, Windows

-In space, no-one can hear you scream.
-But onboard the Ishimura, anyone can hear your heart beat through your bulky suit, as you fight your way through a waking nightmare.
-Dead Space arrived to a lot of fanfare in the late aughties, scaring the shit out of people with its Alien-inspired spaceship claustrophobia and an onslaught of disgusting monsters.
-I bought a copy for my PS3 ages ago, but never mustered the courage to play it - until now, that is.
-And having finally finished it, I must say I find it not quite as horrifying as I'd anticipated, which might not be a bad thing.
+In space, no one can hear you scream.
+But aboard the Ishimura, anyone can hear your heartbeat through your bulky suit as you fight your way through a waking nightmare.
+Dead Space arrived to much fanfare in the late aughts, scaring the hell out of players with its Alien-inspired claustrophobia and an onslaught of grotesque monsters.
+I bought a copy for my PS3 ages ago but never mustered the courage to play it—until now.
+Having finally finished it, I must admit I didn’t find it quite as horrifying as I’d anticipated, which might not be a bad thing.

-Granted, the atmosphere created by the setting is genuine.
-Running around dark, narrow corridors, reacting to any noise as if it's the last thing you'll ever hear, can be quite stressful.
-You constantly expect to see the silhouette of a monster against the dim, flourescent lights.
-Before you know it, Dead Space starts sending enemies your way, from air ducts, through the floor, or lying in wait right around the corner.
+That said, the atmosphere created by the setting is undeniably effective.
+Running through dark, narrow corridors, reacting to every sound as if it might be the last thing you ever hear, can be genuinely stressful.
+You constantly expect to see the silhouette of a monster against the dim fluorescent lights.
+Before long, Dead Space begins sending enemies your way—from air ducts, through the floor, or lying in wait just around the corner.

-Eerie silence become deafening noise.
-The soundtrack starts blaring out strings of horror.
-It doesn't take long for the atmosphere is drowned out by gunfire and roaring beasts.
-But whether they come in swarms or alone, there's always quite an easy way to win - no less so if you upgrade your favorite gear with the power nodes you find scattered around the ship.
-Once I got the groove, the monsters stopped being scary.
-This helped me get through the game with my sanity intact.
+Eerie silence gives way to deafening noise.
+Loudspeakers suddenly blare shrieking strings.
+It doesn’t take long before the atmosphere is drowned out by gunfire and roaring beasts.
+Whether they attack in swarms or alone, there’s usually a fairly straightforward way to deal with them—especially once you start upgrading your favorite gear with the power nodes scattered around the ship.
+Once I found my rhythm, the monsters stopped being frightening.
+That made the experience far more manageable, sanity-wise.

-Apart from that it's an amazing, Half-Life-inspired setup, bolstered by great level design and progression.
-The visuals hold up well and the audio, whether silent or loud, is tormentuous.
-But the promises of an intriguing story devolves into predictable genre clichés.
-I cared little about it, and when the final twist came, I found it to be one of those stupid ones that can cast doubt on everything that's happened before, unless I missed or misunderstood some crucial plot detail.
+Aside from that, it’s an excellent, Half-Life-inspired setup, supported by strong level design and pacing.
+The visuals hold up well, and the audio—whether sparse or overwhelming—is tormenting in all the right ways.
+Unfortunately, the promise of an intriguing story eventually collapses into predictable genre clichés.
+I found it hard to care, and when the final twist arrived, it struck me as one of those contrivances that retroactively casts doubt on everything that came before—unless I missed or misunderstood some crucial detail.

-All over the ship, the crew has been slaughtered.
-By listening to audio logs and communicating with your comrades, you uncover the horrors that led up to this.
-Although the story fails to surprise, the way it's told is marvelous, all unfolding seamlessly without many gameplay interruptions (the only loading screens I can remember were between levels).
-A fantastic design decision was to use Isaac's suit to represent the HUD.
-His health and stasis meters can be seen on the back, and the inventory is a holographic projection you sift through, unpaused, while monsters roam around in the dark.
+The ship’s crew has been slaughtered.
+By listening to audio logs and communicating with surviving contacts, you piece together the events that led to the disaster.
+While the story itself rarely surprises, the way it’s delivered is excellent, unfolding seamlessly with minimal interruptions.
+The only loading screens I recall were between chapters.
+One particularly inspired design choice is the use of Isaac’s suit as the HUD: health and stasis meters are displayed along his spine, and the inventory appears as a holographic projection that you navigate in real time, unpaused, while danger lurks nearby.

-Playing Dead Space for the first time 17 years after its original release is surprisingly fun.
-Its status of a classic is well-deserved.
-The lingering impressions are the inventive take on third-person combat, cool arsenal, tight controls, atmosphere, stressful zero-gravity sections and a poor storyline told in a cool way.
-The ease of combat and my great surplus of resources dampened the real horror for me.
-Still, this one holds up really well.
-Even if the remake looks more appealing, I'd urge anyone remotely interested in the evolution of game mechanics not to overlook Dead Space.
+Playing Dead Space for the first time seventeen years after its release was surprisingly enjoyable.
+Its reputation as a classic is well earned.
+What lingers are its inventive approach to third-person combat, excellent arsenal, tight controls, oppressive atmosphere, stressful zero-gravity sections—and a weak story told in a compelling way.
+The relative ease of combat and my abundance of resources dulled the horror somewhat, but the game has aged remarkably well.
+Even if the remake looks tempting, I’d urge anyone interested in the evolution of game mechanics not to overlook the original Dead Space.

 Comments